 The Eat Drink RI Festival Grand Tasting features samplings of over fifty locally produced beer, wine & spirits, as well as an abundance of local food artisans in the Rotunda & Ballroom of the Rhode Island Convention Center.

-During the Tasting there will be all-new local food & drink presentations and this year we’re going for maximum interactivity with three presentation areas set in-the-round for attendees to enjoy.
+During the Tasting there will be all-new local food & drink presentations and this year we’re going for maximum interactivity with our presentation areas set in-the-round for attendees to enjoy.

 For the full list of Grand Tasting tables and participants, please see the Exhibitors page (continually updated).